sriharshab88/CovidVaccineSlotChecker/README.md

 # How to Use this ?

+ - Need to install JAVA in your system
  - Clone this project to your local to make any changes or to access the code.
  - Run the file CovidVaccineSlotChecker.java
  - Download the CovidVaccineSlotChecker.jar file and execute it.

+# Runs on:
+ - Windows latest version
+ - MAC OS
+ - Linux OS

  # How it works ?
   - When the .jar is file is executed or .java classfile is run, a GUI interface will be opened.